ReneZelada/Flutter/pokedex/README.md

 3. Tap Menu icon (upper-right).
 4. Tap Special access.
 5. Tap Install unknown apps.Select the unknown app then tap the Allow from this source switch to turn on Switch on or off Switch off.

+* remember that play protect will find the application as unknown so at the time that you are intalling it please select install anyway!

 ** remember that you need to have an internet connection to run it!

 # HTTP Package